scraed/CharacteristicGuidanceWebUI/README.md

 ## Compatibility and Issues

 ### July 9, 2024: Bad Turbo_dev branch output on Forge.
-- The generated images has wierd artifacts on Forge Turbo_dev.
+- Sometimes the generated images has wierd artifacts on Forge Turbo_dev.
 Please use Karras schedule to avoid it.

 ### June 24, 2024: Inconsistent Forge Implementation.
 - Note that the current forge implementation of CHG does not always generate the same image as CHG on WebUI.
 See this [pull request](https://github.com/scraed/CharacteristicGuidanceWebUI/pull/13).
 We are still investigating why it happends.